jamielsharief/updater/README.md

 > You can use the `--verbose` option to see the output of the scripts, if any

-If you want to test the update using a specific version or branch, this will use the specific version and it will not update the lock file.
+If you want to test the update using a specific composer version (including development branch), this will use the specific version and it will not update the lock file.

 ```bash
 $ updater update --version dev-master